 • Relearning Relationships© classes

 Defenders of Children steps in upon request of protective family members, court officials or child welfare workers.
-Defenders of Children will not accept a case if authorities have not yet been contacted and proper channels for assistance have not been sought.
+We will not accept a case if authorities have not yet been contacted and proper channels for assistance have not been sought.
 We believe our law enforcement and child protection personnel are trained to assess allegations of abuse and equipped to provide protection when needed.
 They are the appropriate first responders when allegations of child abuse arise.

 However, if concerned adults have encountered a brick wall because they have already tried available avenues of intervention and there is still credible evidence that the child remains in a high-risk situation, Defenders of Children will review the circumstances to determine whether to step in with its own resources.